 The program broadcasts the best performances of famous operas, ballets, musicals, and operettas, presenting their plots and the history of their creation.

 Before each act, the corresponding part of libretto is read, which makes the listening experience more vivid and comprehensible.

-The Opera-buffa "La serva padrona" (The Servant Turned Mistress) is a short opera consisting of two acts and lasting only 45 minutes.
+The Opera-buffa "La serva padrona" (The Servant Turned Mistress) is a short opera consisting of one act.
 It is based perhaps on the comedy of the same name by Jacopo Nelli.
 The author of the Italian libretto is Gennaro Federico.

 Pergolesi wrote this opera as an intermezzo to the larger opera series "The Proud Prisoner" consisting of three acts.

 The opera was premiered on August 28, 1733, at San Bartolomeo Theater in Naples.

 In 1933, the famous Shakespearean scholar, artistic director of the Leningrad Theater of Opera and Ballet after Kirov (now Mariinsky) Sergei Radlov suggested Sergei Prokofiev to write music on the theme of Shakespeare's "Romeo and Juliet."
 The composer immediately started to write.
 Parallel with making the music, he, together with Radlov and the theater critic and playwright Adrian Piotrovsky, also created the libretto of the ballet.

 The ballet "Romeo and Juliet" was premiered on December 30, 1938, in the Czech city of Brno.
 On the national scene, it was presented after overcoming many obstacles, on January 11,1940.

 Listen to the ballet in three acts in the three parts of the broadcast.

 It is not known who wrote the Italian libretto of this оpera; it is known only that it was based on a work by Antonio Salvi, which in turn is based on the heroic poem of Ludovico Ariosto "Orlando Furioso."